Frostfire25/MackYack-Anonymous-Messaging-Board/README.md

 ### Onion Routing Service

 The OnionRouterService class serves as a handler for messages directed to an onion router, onion proxy, or web server; managing various tables and cryptographic operations.
 It operates within a threaded service model, handling incoming messages via the run() method.
-Upon receiving different types of cells, such as Relay, Create, Created, and Destroy, it executes corresponding actions like relaying messages, creating connections, acknowledging creations, or managing destructions.
+Upon receiving different types of cells, such as Relay, Create, Created, and Destroy, it executes corresponding actions like relaying messages, creating connections, updating & computing creation keys, or managing destructions.
 It employs cryptographic functions for encryption and decryption, including AES encryption for message security.
 Additionally, it facilitates communication with other nodes in the network by sending messages to specified destinations or servers.
 Overall, OnionRouterService provides essential functionalities for the operation of an onion router within a network architecture.

 #### Symmetric Key Creation Handleing